TheIoTLearningInitiative/internetofthings101/documentation/PackageManagementSystem.md

     root@edison:~# opkg install libmraa0
     root@edison:~# opkg install upm

-In case only WiFi was configure, configure also password to enable SSH on the wireless interface

-    root@edison:~# configure_edison --password

-    Configure Edison: Device Password

-    Enter a new password (leave empty to abort)
-    This will be used to connect to the access point and login to the device.
-    Password:       ********
-    Please enter the password again:        ********
-    First-time root password setup complete.
-Enabling SSH on WiFi interface.
-    The device password has been changed.

 ## OPKG Galileo

 Update Opkg sources, we will not upgrade to avoid consuming disk space